openebs/openebs/k8s/vagrant/README.md

 ## Download and Verify

 Download the required Vagrantfile.
-Use curl or wget or git, etc., to download the required Vagrantfile.
+Use curl, wget, git and so on, to download the required Vagrantfile.
 This example uses wget.

 ```
 mkdir k8s-demo